ADGEfficiency/adgefficiency.github.io/_posts/2018-09-28-discount-climate.md

 date: 2018-09-28
 categories:
   - Energy
-excerpt: Our evolution shaped psychology is the reason why.
+excerpt: Our evolution shaped psychology is a big reason why.
 mathjax: true

 ---